Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 NordVPN’s iOS app also detects whether your iPhone is using light or dark mode, and mirrors the app’s theme accordingly.
 These little touches show the level of attention the company has paid to its mobile app.

-In our most recent tests, we recorded a mere 5% loss in download speed while connected to a nearby server.
+In our most recent tests, we recorded a mere 4% loss in download speed while connected to a nearby server and 14% slowdown across longer distances.

-That said, the application didn’t connect to server locations as fast as ExpressVPN’s.
-It only took a few seconds, but it wasn’t instant.
+That said, the application didn’t connect to server locations as fast as ExpressVPN: it only took a handful of seconds, but it wasn’t instant.

-Another key difference of NordVPN’s app is the wide range of advanced security features you can make use of.
+Another key difference of NordVPN’s app versus ExpressVPN’s is the wider range of advanced security settings you get.

-In addition to an effective kill switch and ChaCha20 encyrption keys (which ExpressVPN also offers), you also can also access rare settings such as multi-hop (double VPN) servers, and Meshnet.
+In addition to an effective kill switch and ChaCha20 encyrption keys (which ExpressVPN also offers), you also can also access additional settings such as auto-connect to trusted WiFi networks and multi-hop (double VPN) servers.

-And thanks to the built-in Threat Protection solution, the app will block ads and malicious domains.
-It’s not infallible, but it’s certainly useful.
+And thanks to the built-in Threat Protection solution, the VPN app will block ads and malicious domains.
+It’s not infallible but it’s certainly useful, blocking over 90% of ads and trackers.

 Awkward Map Interface & Struggles to Bypass Censorship

-Overall, NordVPN’s iOS app doesn’t have any significant drawbacks, although there are a few smaller issues that need to be addressed.
+Overall, NordVPN’s iOS app doesn’t have any significant drawbacks, although there are a few issues that we really want the company to address.

 For certain, the company needs to revise its map interface, which is too small to interact with on an iPhone-sized screen.
-Frustratingly, you can’t zoom out on the map, either.
+Frustratingly, you can’t zoom out of the map, either.

-The VPN has also got increasingly bad at bypassing sophisticated censorship in countries like China and Russia.
-While it could circumvent aggressive firewalls in the past, it really struggles now.
+The VPN has also got increasingly bad at bypassing sophisticated censorship in countries like China, Turkey, and Russia.
+While it could circumvent aggressive firewalls in the past, it really struggles now, which is a real shame.

-Private Internet Access (PIA) is the most customizable iOS VPN app there is.
+Private Internet Access (PIA) is the most customizable iOS VPN app there is, even more than NordVPN.
 It’s a great choice for more advanced users who like to tinker with settings.

 It’s also a genuine no-log VPN that doesn’t collect any connection or activity data, with a diskless server network.